 Music competition, fewer reservation-free seats and four new rides.

 Every year we try to provide as much information as possible about the big and small innovations at the Oktoberfest.
 That's why this article will be continuously updated until the Oktoberfest begins.
+The construction began 2025 on June 30.

 Grim Reaper Beats Heart Attack Again

 Non licensing the Herzkasperl tent in 2024 caused so much excitement that the application requirements were even adjusted.
 Surprisingly, it didn't help.
-With just one point, Boandlkramerei (the gream reaper's place) once again overtakes the Herzkasperl (heart attack) and takes the place of the musicians' tent at Oide Wiesn.
+With just one point, Boandlkramerei (the grim reaper's place) once again overtakes the Herzkasperl (heart attack) and takes the place of the musicians' tent at Oide Wiesn.
 Nevertheless, host Josef Bachmaier does not want to give up and will apply again in 2026.

 Fewer Reservation-Free Seats